Reichenbach Law takes consumer cases throughout north central Ohio. The law office is located in Mansfield Ohio.

 It is important to note that just because a consumer does not dispute the debt within 30 days, this does not mean that the consumer admits that the debt is valid.
 If the consumer has evidence that the debt is not valid, or a counterclaim against the creditor, the consumer can still make those arguments in a court case.

-If you plan to write to a debt collector, I suggest using certified mail, return receipt requested.
+If you plan to write to a debt collector, I suggest using a fax or certified mail, return receipt requested.
 This makes it easier to prove that the collector received your letter.

 Lawsuits against Debt Collectors

 In an appropriate case, consumers can sue debt collectors for violations of the Fair Debt Collection Practices Act.
-If the consumer is injured, either physically or economically, the consumer may recover actual damages.
-Examples of possible recoveries include amounts for physical illness, mental illness, lost wages, and costs of getting an unlisted phone number, if those things are caused by the illegal debt collection.
-In extreme cases, consumers may recover compensation for emotional distress.
+Congress wanted to encourage consumers to file appropriate cases, when the law was enacted.
+If the consumer is harmed, the consumer may recover actual damages.
+Examples of possible recoveries include amounts for physical illness, mental illness, lost wages, and costs of getting a different phone number, if those things are caused by the illegal debt collection.
+Consumers may also recover compensation for non-economic harm such as shock, worry, stress, and aggravation.

-Even if there are no actual damages, consumers may recover up to $1000.00 for violations of the FDCPA.
+Even if there was no actual harm, consumers may recover up to $1,000.00 for violations of the FDCPA.

-The FDCPA allows the consumer to recover attorney fees from the collector, if the consumer was successful in the lawsuit.
+The FDCPA allows the consumer to recover his or her attorney fees from the collector, if the consumer was successful in the lawsuit.
 This is very important, because it allows attorneys to help consumers who cannot afford to pay legal fees.
-The attorney can collect the fee from the debt collector after a successful lawsuit.

 Keep in mind that this is just general information about the law of debt collection.
 There is much more to this area of the law.
-If you have a specific legal problem, or if you think you have a case, contact an attorney to see if she or he can represent you.
+If you have a specific legal problem, contact an attorney to see if she or he can represent you.

 There are other laws designed to protect people from particular wrongful business practices.